-Pixelmator Pro vs Photoshop for iPad and desktop (Updated 2020)
+Pixelmator Pro vs Photoshop for iPad and Desktop (updated 2023)

-Pixelmator Pro is a cheaper, entry-level software streamlined for the essential tasks.
+Pixelmator Pro is a cheaper, entry-level software streamlined for essential tasks.

 Photoshop is a powerhouse software, that has many more features but is cumbersome and expensive.